 Workers who try to avoid traffic by using public transport also run the risk of showing up late.
 If they miss their bus or train by a mere minute or two, they may have to wait a long time before the next ride is scheduled to arrive.
 This can lead to drastic productivity losses.
 Staff who convert to carpooling and other shared mobility options have far more security and flexibility in their commute.

 Unfortunately, most traditional forms of commuting can seriously interfere with employee productivity.
 Whether workers battle traffic on the road, take public transport, or walk to work, all of these methods can tire and stress them out, significantly draining an employee’s physical and mental energy before they even arrive on-site.

 In many cases, these tired staff members may not be able to start working until they’ve taken a break to rest.
 Shared alternatives like carpooling remove stress and exertion from the daily commute, especially with benefits like dedicated parking spaces for carpool drivers.

 Finally, shared mobility also opens up the doors to a wider pool of talent.
 Employers that offer these options enable skilled workers from outer areas to consider positions they normally wouldn’t due to arduous commutes.
 Reduced local traffic and convenient ride options make traveling to work much more doable for these candidates, many of which are the type companies need to make great strides in their industries.

-The optimizing effect of shared mobility is proving that embracing shared principles is having a profound influence on the business world.
+The optimising effect of shared mobility is proving that embracing shared principles is having a profound influence on the business world.
 To learn more about some of today’s most cutting-edge shared concepts and how they are changing the corporate landscape, read our full report.